ohdamnitsnikki/card_game/README.md

 # Lower or Higher!

 Lower or higher is a card game made for people who like to waste time trying to win against the computer.
 People tend to have different ways to relax after for example a busy day at work.
-There are people that feel that games like this are de-streesing and that's the people this card game is trying to target.
+There are people that feel that games like this are de-stressing and that's the target audience for this card game.

 The rules are simple:
 * The computer hands you a card when you press start between 1-14.
-* The user guess using the arrow buttons if the next card will be higher or lower than the one laying.
+* The user guess using the arrow buttons if the next card will be higher or lower than the one the computer chose.
 * Either the user or the computer wins and scores are calculated.

 <img